-The Recycled Band is now available for installation at festivals etc. Click here to learn how to make your own recycled percussion instrument.
+The Recycled Band is usually available for installation at festivals etc. Click here to learn how to make your own recycled percussion instrument.

 Over winter 2014/15, the Together!
 Music Club worked with the McGrath Makers in Stratford to create 12 over-sized percussion instruments made from recycled construction materials and found objects.
 The instruments were installed in the South Plaza of Queen Elizabeth Olympic Park for the last weekend of half-term (21 & 22 February 2015) for everyone to play with.
 On Sunday 22 February 2015 at 2pm the Together!
 Music Club gave a free concert, conducted by Tae Catford, James Rose and Cliff Segree, and featuring Together! singers Dwain Bryan and Janice Weir.
 Click here to view images from The Recycled Band at Queen Elizabeth Olympic Park.

 The instruments were designed by Together!
 2012 Artistic Director Dr Ju Gosling, and developed and created under the direction of Cliff Segree with Tracey Myers.
 The project was funded by the London Legacy Development Corporation’s Local Programme.
 It was inspired by the historical and contemporary instruments made from recycled materials and related musical cultures in South America and the Caribbean, including Paraguay’s Landfill Harmonic ‘Recycled Orchestra’.
 The project also responds to the Sound Garden in Christchurch, New Zealand, created by artists following the demolition and construction necessitated by the 2011 earthquake.